 According to our Mobility Monitor report, where we interviewed hundreds of EV drivers (and potential EV drivers) across Europe, there are five places where they currently charge their electric vehicle or plug-in hybrid.

-The vast majority (73 percent) of EV drivers responded that they currently charge their vehicles at home.
-That number is as high as 90 percent in Norway.
-The next most popular place where EV drivers currently charge is at work (40 percent), at gas stations (36 percent), at retail locations (31 percent) and in public parking lots (19 percent).
+The vast majority (64 percent) of EV drivers responded that they currently charge their vehicles at home.
+The next most popular place where EV drivers currently charge is at work (34 percent), public parking lots (31 percent), gas stations (29 percent), supermarkets (26 percent) and at shopping malls and departments stores (22 percent).

 Let’s take a look at each of the five most popular places where EV drivers currently charge their electric cars.

 As you can see in the table above, home charging is by far the most popular way to charge an electric vehicle.
 Today, 64 percent of EV driverscharge their EV at home, and as EVs become even more common around the world, PwC forecasts that this trend will continue.

 So, why is home charging so popular?
 It comes down to two things: price and convenience.
 As you only pay for the electricity you consume based on your household’s electricity price, charging at home is nearly alwaysthe cheapest way to fill up your vehicle.
 Plus, instead of having to find a gas station, wait in the queue, fill up with gas, and pay inside the store, you can simply go about your day (or sleep the night away) and return to a fully charged vehicle.

 Want to find out more about charging an EV at home?
 Check out our in-depth article to find answers to the most common questions about home charging.
 From how to charge an electric car at home, to potential charging speeds, costs, and best practices, you'll find everything you need to get started.

 While nothing beats the convenience of charging at home, workplace charging isn’t far behind.
 As revealed by our market research, 34 percent of EV drivers already charge their vehicles at work—and many more indicate they would like to if the option was available.